General national economic measures

 Business and other expected losses

--The biggest impact of coronavirus on the independent sector has been so far the cancellations of live tours and concerts and even clubs.
-This affects in the short term mostly the artists & their crews, promoters, agents, managers as well as the venues and clubs, but will cause huge ramifications also to the labels as in many places concerts are the most profitable distribution platform for physical CDs and vinyls.
-The export of music will suffer but It is too early to have relevant data on how much money has been lost.
+-In 2020, it was felt that the biggest impact of coronavirus on the independent sector had been so far the cancellations of live tours and concerts and even clubs.
+This would affect in the short term mostly the artists & their crews, promoters, agents, managers as well as the venues and clubs, but could cause huge ramifications also to the labels as in many places concerts are the most profitable distribution platform for physical CDs and vinyls.
+The export of music would suffer but was still too early to have relevant data on how much money had been lost.

-Autumn is set to become really crowded for the live events as many major tours have been postponed until Autumn (or early 2021), so there is a danger of saturation of the market.
-And smaller indie artists will suffer.
+Autumn 2020 became really crowded for the live events as many major tours had been postponed until Autumn (or early 2021), so there was a danger of saturation of the market.
+And smaller indie artists would suffer.

-Many of the April-May tours were supposed to be connected to a new release, so many record releases will be postponed, too.
-This will cause cash flow and other kind of problems to the labels.
+Many of the April-May 2020 tours were supposed to be connected to a new release, so many record releases would have to be postponed, too.
+This it was felt could cause cash flow and other kind of problems to the labels.

-More than 60% of Finland’s live events companies do not expect to survive the next six months, new research reveals.
-A survey conducted in October by the recently launched Event Industry Association (Tapahtumateollisuus) – which incorporates all major Finnish concert businesses, including Fullsteam Agency, Live Nation Finland, Warner Music Live and CTS Eventim’s Lippupiste – found that over 70% of businesses still have next to no work and nearly two thirds believe they will not survive until summer 2021.
+In March 2020, more than 60% of Finland’s live events companies did not expect to survive the next six months.
+A survey conducted in October by the then recently launched Event Industry Association (Tapahtumateollisuus) – which incorporates all major Finnish concert businesses, including Fullsteam Agency, Live Nation Finland, Warner Music Live and CTS Eventim’s Lippupiste – found that over 70% of businesses still had next to no work and nearly two thirds believed they will not survive until summer 2021.